akasharose/MART341_WebDev/week_02_assignment/readme.md

 Marcus Milyko 51

-# I made a Level 1 Header
+# So this is my Homework, starting with a Level 1 Header
 # Now there's a Level 2.
 Cool.

 Now we're gonna have some lists.
 The first list is going to be...